 - Investigators searched Jones Day to seize documents related to the law firm’s internal investigation of Volkswagen.

-- In principle, the German ciminal procedure law does protect the attoney-client privilege.
+- In principle, the German criminal procedure law does protect the attorney-client privilege.

 - According to some authorities and courts, however, representatives of companies do not enjoy the privilege if criminal proceedings are being conducted against individual employees.